Lightning-AI/pytorch-lightning/docs/source/advanced/ipu.rst

 Training with IPUs
 ------------------

 Specify the number of IPUs to train with.
-Note that when training with IPUs, you must select 1 or a power of 2 number of IPUs (i.e 2/4/8..).
+Note that when training with IPUs, you must select 1 or a power of 2 number of IPUs (i.e. 2/4/8..).

 .. code-block:: python